OIL-FREE COOKING AND BAKING

 The brown bits that are left in the pan add a ton of flavor, so “deglaze” the pan by adding a little liquid and stirring until the bits lift and flavor the liquid.

 Steaming: Steaming is a quick and easy way of cooking veggies without oil.
-When you steam, rather than boil, your vegetables, you retain more of the nutrients in the vegetables.
+When you steam vegetables rather than boil them, you retain more of their nutrients.
 As far as seasoning goes, wait until after the veggies are steamed before you add any herbs, spices, or sauces.

 Depending on what you’re cooking, you can steam these onions in as little as three minutes.